apache/hawq-docs/admin/ClusterExpansion.md

 16. If you are using hash tables, adjust the `default_hash_table_bucket_number` server configuration property to reflect the cluster's new size.
 Update this configuration's value by multiplying the new number of nodes in the cluster by 6.
     -   `default_hash_table_bucket_number` = \(new number of nodes\) \* 6
-17. Redistribute the data in all of hash-distributed tables by using either the [ALTER TABLE](/200/hawq/reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](/200/hawq/reference/sql/CREATE-TABLE-AS.html) command.
+17. Redistribute the data in all hash-distributed tables by using either the [ALTER TABLE](/200/hawq/reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](/200/hawq/reference/sql/CREATE-TABLE-AS.html) command.